howdyai/botkit/packages/botbuilder-slack/readme.md

-x helper for starting a DM with a specific user? x figure out how to do mentions and direct_mentions x strip mentions from front of string
+x helper for starting a DM with a specific user? x figure out how to do mentions and direct_mentions x strip mentions from front of string x implement signed secrets: https://api.slack.com/docs/verifying-requests-from-slack#a_recipe_for_security x how do we spawn a bot for proactive messages in a multi-team scenario?